G0PLY/DCLXVI_X/README.md

 NM and Hell have not been fully tested

 --------------------------------------------------------------------------------------------------
-9/18/23 -- Manashield Fix -- Manashield in multiplayer would kick people from the game, Loopback was working without Manashield issues,
+9/18/23 -- Manashield Fix -- Manashield no longer kicks players from the game, ;/,

-,
+9/17/23 -- Moved Witch near town portals, removed mana cost of Bloodmagic,..

-9/17/23 -- Moved Witch near town portals, removed mana cost of Bloodmagic, Healing, Heal Other, WitchBloodstar, Bonespirit, Magi and Bloodmagic removed from Bloodmage effect (always require mana),
+Healing, Heal Other, WitchBloodstar, Bonespirit, Mana from Blood and Bloodmagic removed from Bloodmagic effect (always require mana),

-9/16/23 -- Fix for Bloodmage, spells are no longer blocked by not having enough mana,
+9/16/23 -- Fix for Bloodmagic, spells are no longer blocked by not having enough mana,

-As of 6/18/23 this mod was updated with a bunch of changes that are not listed below...
+As of 6/18/23 this mod was updated with a bunch of changes that are not listed below..., -added class books and increased spell menu tabs, secondary class abilities added to each class-

-Added "Classes", class skills useable by other classes with scrolls and staves (added class books and increased spell menu tabs),
+Added "Classes", class skills useable by other classes with scrolls and staves,

 Multiplayer mode only,